Jay Wolpert

-Jay Wolpert (January 29, 1942 – January 3, 2022) was an American television producer and screenwriter.
+Jay Sheldon Wolpert (January 29, 1942 – January 3, 2022) was an American television producer and screenwriter.

-Life and career
+Early life

 Wolpert was born in The Bronx, New York City.

+Career

+Early career

 His first television appearance came as a contestant on the original version of Jeopardy! in 1969.
 He competed in the Jeopardy!
 Tournament of Champions that year and won.
 Wolpert's upset win was notable for defeating the two highest-winning contestants in regular Jeopardy! play up to that point, Jane Gschwend and Elliot Shteir.

 Game show production

 Wolpert began his game show-producing career working for Dan Enright in Canada.
 He later worked as a producer and creator of game shows for Chuck Barris Productions and Goodson-Todman Productions.
 While at Goodson-Todman, he served as producer of The Price Is Right with Bob Barker from 1972 until 1978 and also created the game show Double Dare with Alex Trebek for CBS, which ran for a short time in 1976 (not to be confused with the later, unrelated show that premiered a decade later on Nickelodeon with Marc Summers).

-Wolpert left Goodson-Todman to form his own production company, and his first game show was the 1979 series Whew! for CBS with Tom Kennedy.
+Wolpert left Goodson-Todman to form his own production company Jay Wolpert Productions, and his first game show was the 1979 series Whew! for CBS with Tom Kennedy.
 Wolpert produced the series with Burt Sugarman for most of its run.
 Whew! was canceled in May 1980 after a thirteen month run, and Wolpert did not return to television with a series until January 1983, despite shooting several pilots in the interim.
+Briefly, he was VP of program development at Metromedia after Whew! got cancelled.
 On January 3, 1983, Wolpert's Hit Man debuted on NBC with Peter Tomarken as its host.
 Hit Man lasted thirteen weeks on the air.

 Five years later in 1987, and after a failed syndication pilot based on the board game Trivial Pursuit with Steve Morris (the game would get two other shows based on it, one in 1993 and one in 2008, both incorporating interactive elements), Wolpert returned to daytime television with the series Blackout for CBS.
 Debuting on January 4, 1988, in place of The $25,000 Pyramid with Dick Clark, the Bob Goen-hosted Blackout ended after thirteen weeks of episodes and was replaced by a revival of Family Feud with Ray Combs (which began airing on July 4, 1988); new episodes of The $25,000 Pyramid aired for thirteen weeks after Blackouts cancellation.